myatktun/node-server/README.md

 * Show notes about each book (x)
 * Add notes or reviews about books from users (x)

 <sub>Currently still in development.
-Docker files are just for training purpose.
+Docker files are just for practice.
 Test data is
 provided in [/src/api/db/bookData.json](/src/api/db/bookData.json)</sub>